ashishtiwari1993/search_as_you_type/README.md

 ### Create Index and load data

-Make sure Elasticsearch and kibana is up and running fine on your machine.
+Make sure Elasticsearch and kibana are up and running fine on your machine.

 #### Create Index